Ritz-Carlton Half Moon Bay

-The Ritz-Carlton Half Moon Bay is a luxury hotel and golf resort in Half Moon Bay northern California.
+The Ritz-Carlton Half Moon Bay is a luxury hotel and golf resort in Half Moon Bay in California, United States.
 The hotel is a Forbes Five Star hotel, and was featured on the travel channel series Great Hotels.
 The hotel has 261 rooms, that in 2019, started at US$920 a night.
 The hotel began construction in 1998, and finished in 2001.

 The hotel is the biggest employer for the town of Half Moon Bay, California, with approximately 550 jobs.
 The hotel was purchased by Anbang Insurance Group in 2015, and after its bankruptcy has had repeated offers from other buyers, but as of September 2021 there were no buyers.